 Key fobs help you manage who comes in and out of a building and are an excellent replacement for outdated metal keys.
 These access control devices are easy to use, have encrypted credentials for trackability, and work on RFID technology.

-Today’s key fob systems also integrate with cloud-based platforms, mobile apps, and smart intercoms, allowing property managers to control access remotely and ensure only authorized individuals can enter.
+Today’s key fob systems also integrate with cloud-based platforms, mobile apps, and smart intercoms, letting you control access remotely and ensure only authorized individuals can enter.

 Table of Contents